denshoproject/ddr-manual/source/structure/objects.rst

 entity.json
 --------------------

-This file contains all the metadata for the entity and for each of its files.
+This file contains all the metadata for the object and for each of its files.
 It is formatted in JSON (JavaScript Object Notation), a text-based open standard designed for human-readable data interchange.